 “He is a great prophet!” she cried breathlessly.
 “I must tell my husband and parents.
 He looked right at me, into my very soul!”

-"What’s she talking about?" mumbled Grandfather.
+“What’s she talking about?”

 When they reached the building used by the publican, the door was shut.
 Zacchaeus had been looking out the window that moment.
 Withdrawing behind a curtain to avoid another encounter with the old man, he cursed his luck.
 He should be home now in his sumptuous estate instead of the tiny domicile assigned to him by the Romans.
 Now, in broad daylight, it seemed to be too late.
-The Roman guards, who picked up his chest of coins (minus his share), had departed.
+The Roman guards, who picked up his chest of coins (minus his share), had arrived late.
 Meanwhile, after collecting the taxes, the crowds had increased, rather than decreased.
 Something was afoot in town.
-During the wait, Unculus and Aramus, so typical of hired ruffians, slipped away like jackals, leaving him alone, with no protection.
+During the wait, Unculus and Regulus, so typical of hired ruffians, slipped away like jackals, leaving him alone, with no protection.
 He felt especially vulnerable after collecting taxes and the spectacle made by that old man.
 Many of Jericho’s citizens would recognize his face….
 Now something was happening in Jericho.
 Was it another insurrection as he had seen in other towns?
 Had those troublesome Jews found another leader like Judas, the Galilean, to incite rebellion?
 Zacchaeus hoped this wasn’t true.
 Considering the large Roman presence in Judea, such a revolt seemed like madness to him,… but then, he reminded himself, the Jews weren’t like the Greeks, Romans, and Syrians.
-There were many hotheads like that old man, some far worse, who translated words into action.
+There were many hotheads like that old man, many far worse, who translated words into action.